edoatley/java-dev/README.md

 ### Deploy resources

 We should now be able to run the terraform action and deploy the resources with GitHub generating a token that is accepted as the ability to act as the user assigned identity due to the OIDC federation we created.

+## Feature branches

+The idea here is that we add the capability to respond to a `feature/*` branch by:

+- pushing the image to the Azure container registry
+- deploying the app in a 'feature' environment
+- cleaning up the resources when the feature branch is deleted

+Before doing this need to have a think through the events and which workflows target which branches